mozilla/application-services/components/places/doc/sql_concurrency.md

 * If we allowed multiple writer threads, we would use a transaction-per-record for sync, meaning both threads would almost certainly complete in their timeout budget - although the sync would take many many minutes to complete.

-So how about a compromise: we use 2 writer threads, but:
+So we've come up with a compromise: we use 2 writer threads, but:

 * One is dedicated to the small and fast writes (eg, a visit, creation of a bookmark, etc).